 New crypto case confirmed in North Shore communities

-North Shore Health officials say person to person contact is how infections will climb in the area.
-They are asking that everyone wash their hands, especially after using the restroom and changing a diaper.
+Health officials ask that citizens wash their hands, especially after using the toilet and changing a diaper.

-If you are sick with diarreha and are concerned you may have crypto, contact your doctor or local health department.
+If you are sick with diarrhea and are concerned you may have crypto, contact your doctor or local health department.

 The North Shore Water Commission and Treatment Plant confirms the drinking water is safe.